Page Contents

 The total amount paid for Pre-EMI interest will be deducted in 5 installments as tax deductions.
 Section 24 allows for the deduction of interest paid in the year of building completion.

-Under the following sections of the Income Tax Act of 1961, a person is eligible for deduction in the loan amount:
+Under the following sections of the Income Tax Act of 1961, a person is eligible for a deduction in the loan amount:

 Income Tax Act | Maximum amount deductible |